Claude API rate limits for enterprise - the real numbers and how to optimize

 Most enterprises hit Claude rate limits within days of launch.
 The real challenge is not the limits themselves - it is understanding how token buckets work and optimizing around continuous replenishment instead of fixed resets.
 Caching, batching, and tiered access are what actually work.

-- Tiered limits align with usage patterns - Claude advances you through Tiers 1-4 as you purchase credits, with enterprise custom limits for higher volume needs
+What is the biggest risk?
+Tiered limits align with usage patterns - Claude advances you through Tiers 1-4 as you purchase credits, with enterprise custom limits for higher volume needs

 The problem?
-You hit rate limits.
+Rate limits.
 Not occasionally.
 Constantly.

 Why rate limits break at scale